Call us

 4. Water Pressure Causing Noisy Pipes

 High water pressure is another cause of noisy pipes that can actually have serious consequences if not handled properly.
 However, it also has a very simple solution.
 Noise will occur if water pressure is too high, simply because it is being forced through pipework too quickly and is crashing around.
+A water pressure regulator can help maintain optimal water pressure and reduce noise.

 Water pressure should be between 1 to 1.5 bar.
 Any higher and your pipes and appliances will be overworked and can become damaged.
 Most boilers have a pressure metre and regulator installed.
 Simply look at your boiler and find out what the pressure is.
 If it is too high, adjust the regulator (you may need to consult your boiler manual).

 If you don’t have a meter and regulator, you’ll need to call in a plumber to check this for you.
 If you don’t have a meter and regulator, you’ll need to call in a plumber to check this for you.
-Our team at Homecure offers a range of services across all boiler brands, including boiler repairs for Vaillant, Worcester, Baxi and Glow Worm.
+Our team at Homecure offers a range of services across all boiler brands, including boiler repairs for , Worcester, and Glow Worm.
 Modern homes should all have a boiler that meets this standard, however.
 If you lack such an appliance, we highly suggest you consider our boiler installation in London.

 5. Blockages and Sludge Build Up